 For each product you will sell to your students, you must choose:

 Product TYPE: This refers to the structure of your product.
-You can make it a membership (all videos are visible and available at once) or a course (content is divided into lessons).
+You can make it a on-demand (all videos are visible and available at once) or a course (content is divided into lessons).

 Product PRICE: recurring (charged daily, weekly or monthly) or fixed (charged once)